Although some plants struggle through

 the summer's heat and irregular watering, some look good, really good.
 Give thanks for the

 Most Artemisias are from the Mediterranean or Europe.
 Certainly, that is where

 Wormwood, Southernwood and French Tarragon hail from.
 But, we have Artemisias

-native to our United States too, important artemisias like A. tridentata that
+native to our United States also.
+Important artemisias like A. tridentata

-covers vast areas of Utah, Wyoming and Montana and varieties of A. vulgaris that
+cover vast areas of Utah, Wyoming and Montana and varieties of A. vulgaris

 cover in vast wilderness areas that, after major fires, its seeds are broadcast

 to keep noxious weeds from forming in burnt areas.

 But, for home gardeners, it is none of these we